sciknoworg/OntoLearner/docs/source/learners/retrieval_model3.rst

 Term Typing Pipeline
 --------------------

-The pipeline example focuses on **term-typing** task using AlexbekRFLearner with a retriever model.
-It illustrates type assignment to given terms, demonstrating how to adapt the pipeline for a different ontology or learner.
+The pipeline example focuses on term-typing task using AlexbekRFLearner with a retriever model.

 .. code-block:: python